Baytona

 Baytona is a small rural community found in Newfoundland and Labrador.
-It is situated off of Route 340, which runs from Lewisporte to Twillingate island, aptly named "Road to the Isles".
+It is situated off Route 340, which runs from Lewisporte to Twillingate island, aptly named "Road to the Isles".
 A bay separates Baytona from a neighboring town called Birchy Bay.
 The first settlers of Baytona were fishermen, with women mainly staying home to raise children; however, with a depletion in cod stocks and lobsters, there was a shift away from the fishing industry.

 Baytona has a fire department, town council and a recreation committee.
 There is currently one running convenience store.
 The community has a playground, and a basketball court.

 The town also has an Anglican and a Pentecostal church.